modern-online/latent_intimacies/red_book/readme.md

 ## Overview

-_Red Book_ is a curated language model, trained on texts (often books) contributed by its users.
+_Red Book_ is a curated language model, trained on the favourite texts of a close-knit group (poetry, novels, political manifestos, books of prophecy, newspaper opinion columns, etc.).
+Breathing life into a corpus of texts, the language model uses its training sources to prompt dialogue and facilitate discussion.
 A group looking for answers designates a spokesperson to address the book, much as one would a voice-activated digital assistant.
 Once activated, the speaker delivers prompts and questions, interpreting the needs and interests of others in the group.
 Some questions linger, unanswered.
 As the interaction draws to a close, the speaker seeks permission to leave.

-[comment]: # (Provide a concrete example of the type of texts/books that might be used to train the Red Book model.
-This will help users understand the content better.)

 ## Hardware

-Our device runs on a [Jetson Orin Nano Developer Kit with a 8GB VRAM module](https://developer.nvidia.com/embedded/learn/get-started-jetson-orin-nano-devkit), coupled with a plug-n-play [microphone and speaker bundle](https://www.waveshare.com/usb-to-audio.htm).
+Our device runs on a [Jetson Orin Nano Developer Kit with a 8GB VRAM module](https://developer.nvidia.com/embedded/learn/get-started-jetson-orin-nano-devkit), chosen for its performance and compatibility with machine learning tasks.
+It is paired with a plug-n-play [microphone and speaker bundle](https://www.waveshare.com/usb-to-audio.htm) to facilitate audio interactions with the device.

-[comment]: # (The hardware specs and links are clearly listed.
-However, you could potentially explain the rationale behind choosing the Jetson Orin Nano over something like a Raspberry Pi.
-Is it purely for performance reasons?)

 ## Software

 The code was written in Python, and uses [Pytorch](https://pytorch.org/) and [Transformers](https://huggingface.co/docs/transformers/en/index) machine learning modules.
-Specifically, we use a custom-tuned smallest version of Eleuther's [GPT-NEO](https://huggingface.co/docs/transformers/en/model_doc/gpt_neo) for language generation, and as a smaller version of [Bark](https://huggingface.co/docs/transformers/en/model_doc/bark) by Suno AI.
+Specifically, we use a custom-tuned smallest version of Eleuther's [GPT-NEO](https://huggingface.co/docs/transformers/en/model_doc/gpt_neo) for language generation, and a smaller version of [Bark](https://huggingface.co/docs/transformers/en/model_doc/bark), a fully generative text-to-audio model by Suno AI.

-[comment]: # (For the "Bark" language model, you may want to expand a bit more on what type of model it is (e.g. GPT, BERT, etc) and how it was customized/fine-tuned for this use case.))

 ## Small disclaimer

-This is a somewhat detailed tutorial as it is aimed at our principal audience, artists and designers fiddling with tech.
-It is an intermediate level project that requires some fundamental understanding of computers as well as having dealt with creative coding in the past.
+This is a fairly detailed tutorial aimed at our principal audience, artists and designers fiddling with tech.
+It is an intermediate-level project that requires a fundamental understanding of computers, and some prior experience of creative coding.
 For those who know their way around, the essentials are:

 1. Setting up a Jetson Orin Nano Development Kit
 2. Adding speakers and microphone